The Cross-Lingual Cost: Retrieval Biases in RAG over Arabic-English Corpora: Experiments

 \section{Experiments}

 We present four experiments, each structured with a description, results, and key conclusions.
 The first experiment demonstrates that retrieval is a major bottleneck in our bilingual setting.
-The second identifies the root cause of the retrieval issues as the cross-lingual mismatch between the user language and the document language.
-The third experiment attributes the performance drop to the presence of a bilingual corpus.
-Finally, the fourth experiment proposes and evaluates a mitigation strategy to address this issue.
+The second reveals performance gaps between same-language and cross-lingual cases, with substantially worse results when the user and document languages differ.
+The third attributes this performance drop to the retriever’s need to rank documents in both languages against the query simultaneously.
+Finally, the fourth proposes and evaluates mitigation strategies to address this issue.